 Gaming performance 1080p and 1440p:

-We decided to choose six games because they seem to be representative enough.
-We chose to use DirectX12 and Vulkan with the following games:
+We decided to select six games because they seem to be representative enough.
+We opted for DirectX12 and Vulkan with the following games:

 - The Division 2 (DirectX 12)

 - Watch Dogs: Legion (DirectX 12)

 - Cyberpunk 2077 (DirectX12)